CGATOxford/UMI-tools/QUICK_START.md

 The `--output-stats` option is optional, but selecting output a range of statistics about the run.
-One of the most interesting is the distribution of edit distances.
+One of the most interesting is the distribution of edit distances (here named deduplicated_edit_distance.tsv).
 The content of this file after running the above will look something like:

 |directional-adjacency|directional-adjacency_null|edit_distance|unique|unique_null|
 |---------------------|--------------------------|-------------|------|-----------|